The Proposed Changes to Capital Gains Tax

 Conclusion

 It is not yet known whether some or all of these recommended changes are going to be implemented next year.
 Yet it is clear that once the effect of the pandemic fades the government is going to be looking for new ways to increase its revenues.
 Tax increases are never popular with the voters they affect.
 Which is why CGT is likely to be a prime target for increases.
 The burden of CGT does not fall on the majority of UK citizens.
-Only around 276,000 people paid any CGT last year.
+Only around 394,000 people payed in 2021/22.

 If you were planning to sell a property, business or other assets on which there are significant gains within the next few years, it may be worth reviewing your plans within the context of these potential changes.